Zhaopudark/PSComputerManagementZp/Examples/README.md

   Remove-Module PSComputerManagementZp
   ```

-## Remove the settings for system proxy
+## Remove the settings for the system proxy

 Please run PowerShell with `Administrator` privilege.

-Supposing  you have run the above commands to set system proxy, you can do the following to revoke the settings:
+Supposing  you have run the above commands to set the system proxy, you can do the following to revoke the settings:

 ```powershell
 #Requires -Version 7.0